rkube/dd_clustering/README.md

-This is a basic implementation of (https://arxiv.org/abs/1902.04981)[Deep Divergence-Based Approach to Clustering].
-See also (https://github.com/DanielTrosten/mvc)[this implementation].
+This is a basic implementation of [https://arxiv.org/abs/1902.04981](Deep Divergence-Based Approach to Clustering).
+Much of the implementation details follow [https://github.com/DanielTrosten/mvc](this implementation).

 The code in this repository implements clustering of a circle